kpn-iot/senml-python-library/README.md

 - direct support to read/write in json and cbor format.
 - automatically adjusts record data with respect to base time, base value & base sum.

+Please visit our [docs site](https://kpn-iot.github.io/senml-python-library) for more info.